 Why emotional intelligence (EQ) is key to great leadership

-The concept of emotional intelligence originated in the 90’s, with researchers John Mayer and Peter Salovey, before later being popularised by renowned psychologist, Daniel Goleman.
-Emotional intelligence (also known as emotional quotient, or EQ) is the extent to which someone is capable of understanding their emotions and regulating their reactions, as well as comprehending the emotions of others and acting accordingly.
+The concept of emotional intelligence originated in the 90’s, with researchers John Mayer and Peter Salovey.
+Later, it was popularised by renowned psychologist, Daniel Goleman.
+Emotional intelligence (also known as emotional quotient, or EQ) is the extent to which someone is capable of understanding their emotions and regulating their reactions.
+But it's also the ability to comprehend the emotions of others and acting accordingly.

 But before we explore the relationship between emotional intelligence and leadership, let’s break down the four key factors of EQ:

-- Self-awareness: This is the ability to recognise your emotions and how they affect your thoughts.
+This is the ability to recognise your emotions and how they affect your thoughts.
 But it’s also your understanding of your own strengths and weaknesses.
 Someone with low self-awareness might be angry that they were passed over to lead a project.
 If left to their own devices, they might let that anger fester.
 A more self-aware person would realise that, although it’s frustrating, that other person’s skills make them better suited for that particular task.

-- Self-management: This is the extent to which a person can control their emotional reactions, and not act impulsively.
-Sticking with our earlier example, the angry employee with poor self-management might start vocally complaining about being passed over, causing conflict and reducing their team’s engagement and productivity.
+This is the extent to which a person can control their emotional reactions, and not act impulsively.
+Sticking with our earlier example, the angry employee with poor self-management might start vocally complaining about being passed over.
+This leads to cause conflict, reducing their team’s engagement and productivity.
 On the other hand, someone able to self-manage would realise that throwing a tantrum will likely get them ignored again in the future.

-- Social awareness: Social awareness is our ability to pick up on and empathise with the emotions of people around us.
+Social awareness is our ability to pick up on and empathise with the emotions of people around us.
 It’s knowing when to crack a joke, and when to maintain a veneer of serious professionalism.
 It’s also knowing when people are struggling, even when they don’t come out and say it.
 So, it's an essential aspect of emotional intelligence and leadership in the workplace.

 Why EQ is essential for leadership

-The power of emotional intelligence at work can do great things, as shown by research from TalentSmart, who found that employees with average IQs seemed to outperform employees with high IQs 70% of the time.
+The power of emotional intelligence at work can do great things, as shown by research from TalentSmart.
+Their research found that employees with average IQs seemed to outperform employees with high IQs 70% of the time.

 The best way to promote the benefits of emotional intelligence in the workplace is by modelling them yourself.
-But it’s most important for business leaders improve their EQ, because managers account for up to 70% of variation in employee engagement stats.
-It’s possible that you might have made manager due to your technical skills, but without a strong EQ, you’ll struggle to make it any further.
+But it’s most important for business leaders improve their EQ.
+The reason is that managers account for up to 70% of variation in employee engagement stats.
+It’s possible that you might have made manager due to your technical skills.
+But, without a strong EQ, you’ll struggle to make it any further.

 Firstly, managers need to be able to self-regulate.
 If you’re the kind of boss who takes their frustrations out on their employees, you’re liable to make them thoroughly disengaged.
 And, if you can't turn it around, you'll even drive them out of the company.

 But managers also need to be socially aware.
 If you can’t pick up on the emotional state of your team, then you’ll struggle to safeguard their wellbeing.
 It's all about being able to take feedback as well as give it.
 Feedback isn't just about correcting employee performance.
 It's also about allowing them to be heard and to have a say in work culture.

 Finally, you need to be able to manage your relationship with your team effectively.
 This includes everything, from how well you stimulate buy-in and motivate your staff to pursue their objectives, to how you handle fairness and transparency, and give out rewards and promotions.
-A good manager should rise above favouritism and social politics, or risk neglecting employees that they don’t have a soft spot for.
+A good manager should rise above favouritism and social politics.
+Otherwise, you risk neglecting the employees that you don’t have a soft spot for.

 Our algorithm can do a lot to help you analyse employee sentiment, which can be a lifesaver if EQ isn't your strong suit.
 But there's no replacing the ability to put yourself in someone else's shoes, or read a room in the moment.
-We’ve been talking about emotional intelligence and leadership, but whether you’re a senior manager or a ground-level employee, you can still benefit from developing your EQ!
+We’ve been talking about emotional intelligence and leadership.
+But, whether you’re a senior manager or a ground-level employee, you can still benefit from developing your EQ!

 Self-regulation is more about letting cooler heads prevail.
 If you’re anxious about a big decision, or a team member is really getting on your nerves, give yourself time to breath and think rationally.
 It’s about having a well-thought-out response, not an emotional reaction.

-- Active listening: You’ll always struggle to be socially aware if you’re always talking.
+You’ll always struggle to be socially aware if you’re always talking.
 But, whether it’s in a 1:1 meeting or a group meeting, taking the time to be quiet and listen can go a long way.
 But it’s not about just waiting for people to move on so you can talk about your thing.
-As you listen, try to find questions that can expand the discussion, to show that you’re interested in what your team has to say.
+As you listen, try to find questions that can expand the discussion.
+This will show that you’re interested in what your team has to say.

-- Examine your motivations: According to the work of Daniel Goleman, the motivation we have to do work can significantly impact the state of our emotions and ability to self-regulate.
-While it’s fair to say most people work to earn a living, truly mastering EQ requires a stronger internal motivation than money, such as pride or passion in one’s work.
+According to the work of Daniel Goleman, the motivation we have to do work can significantly impact the state of our emotions and ability to self-regulate.
+It’s fair to say most people work to earn a living.
+But truly mastering EQ requires a stronger internal motivation than money, such as pride or passion in one’s work.
 This could explain why feeling valued at work can be a more powerful motivator than financial incentives.